Direct lens vs indirect lens, what effect does this have for your work lighting?

 Diffused light in working lights

-Diffused light can often be found in lamps that incorporate milk glass.
-Another name for milk glass is 'the opal lens'.
-This is because the color of this glass is very similar to an opal stone.
-Because this lens is not translucent, the light is evenly distributed.
-The result is an even and filtered light image.
-As a result, the room is equally illuminated everywhere.
+Diffused light can often be found in lamps that incorporate frosted glass.
+Another term for frosted glass is 'the opal lens.'
+This is because the color of this glass closely resembles an opal stone.
+Because this lens is not transparent, the light is evenly distributed.
+The result is a uniform and filtered light pattern.
+As a result, the space is evenly illuminated everywhere.

-Because diffused lighting has virtually no shadows or reflections, this type of lighting is often used as reversing decorative or ambient lighting.
-Depending on the type of lamp and intended application, this type of lighting can be combined with direct or indirect lighting.
+Because diffused lighting has almost no shadow formations or reflections, this type of lighting is often used for reverse, decorative, or ambient lighting.
+Depending on the type of lamp and intended application, you can combine this type of lighting with direct or indirect lighting.

 Choose the work light that suits you with TRALERT®.